hermensbas/azerothcore_installer/readme.md

 nc -pvp

 # equip urself
-'.playerbot bot self', whisper yourself 'maintenance', whisper yourself 'autogear', whisper yourself 'nc +new rpg,+grind'
+'.playerbot bot self', whisper yourself 'maintenance', whisper yourself 'autogear', whisper yourself 'nc +new rpg,+grind' or
+whisper: nc +new rpg,+grind,+gather,+loot,+quest

 # After init or talents respec make sure you reset bot AI (see unbot).
 .playerbot bot add <name-of-character-on-account> (or account name instead of character name to add all characters on an account